Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 {When this count is greater than $1$, the NeSy task admits (deterministic) RSs.
 A NeSy predictor can attain high label accuracy by learning any one of them or any (non-deterministic) mixture thereof.} {Because the count does not depend on the particular choice of $\beta \in \calB$, \textbf{\textit{all NeSy architectures have the same deterministic reasoning shortcuts}} \citep{marconato2023not}.} This happens because all NeSy inference layers $\beta \in \calB$ integrating the prior knowledge $\BK$ satisfy \cref{eq:condition-on-beta}.

-When $\Vset{\calA_\calF}$ contains all maps, \ie $\Vset{\calA_\calF} = \Vset{\calA}$, and $\mathrm{supp} (\vG)$ is complete, \ie $\mathrm{supp} (\vG) = \calC$, it is possible to explicitly count the number of deterministic reasoning shortcuts in the task \citep{marconato2023not}.\footnote{Refer to {\citep[Appendix C]{marconato2023not}} for the analytical expression of the count.} The number of deterministic RSs rapidly explodes based on how many concept vectors correspond to a single label through $\beta$.
+When $\Vset{\calA_\calF}$ contains all maps, \ie $\Vset{\calA_\calF} = \Vset{\calA}$, and $\mathrm{supp} (\vG)$ is complete, \ie $\mathrm{supp} (\vG) = \calC$, it is possible to explicitly count the number of deterministic reasoning shortcuts in the task, see \citep[Appendix C]{marconato2023not}.
+The number of deterministic RSs rapidly explodes based on how many concept vectors correspond to a single label through $\beta$.
 For example, if we can predict a label $\vy_0$ from $M$ different concept vectors, the number multiplies by a factor of $M^M$.
-Accounting for practical restrictions in the set $\Vset{\calA_\calF}\subseteq \Vset{\calA}$ due to, \eg the choice of specific neural backbones, complicates the explicit counting of RSs, but this can be done using model counting, see \cref{sec:rscount}.
+Accounting for practical restrictions in the set $\Vset{\calA_\calF}\subseteq \Vset{\calA}$ due to, \eg the choice of specific neural backbones, complicates the explicit counting of RSs, but this can be done using model counting, see \cref{sec:rscount}. \changed{We illustrate next how \cref{eq:count-rss} depends on the quantities inside the sum, but defer the in-depth treatment of causes and mitigations of RSs to \cref{sec:mitigations}.}

 \cref{thm:count-rss} only counts \textit{deterministic RSs}.
 If the count is reduced to zero, then NeSy predictors may still suffer from \textit{non-deterministic} RSs (those $\alpha$'s in $\calA \setminus \Vset{\calA_\calF}$).
 To ensure that we can deal with \textit{all} RSs by avoiding deterministic RSs, we need to introduce an additional assumption on the inference layer $\beta$: